Gefolgwar/ft_printf/README.md

     class ft_convert_nbrs["ft_convert_nbrs_utils.c"] {
         ft_uitoa_base(n, base)
     }
-    note bottom of ft_convert_nbrs "Conversion utilities: converts unsigned int to a string in the given number base.
+    note for ft_convert_nbrs "Conversion utilities: converts unsigned int to a string in the given number base.
 Used for 'o'."
 ```